hridoynasah/book-manager/README.md

 ## License
 See the LICENSE file for details.

-For router 1:
+Here’s all three router configurations combined into one Markdown code block:

+!
+Router 1 Configuration
 en
 conf t
 int fa1/0
 ip nat outside
 exit